 “Nuclear power is no longer the strategy of tomorrow,” Assemblyman K. Daniel Haley declared, “but that of yesterday.
 I am convinced that the people of the State of New York . . . want their institutions to develop solar energy.”

 Haley, a Harvard-educated liberal Democrat with a background in military intelligence, used his leadership on multiple energy committees to steer the state away from nuclear power.
-He was the driving force behind the Energy Policy and Conservation Act of 1975, the “basic thrust” of which was, in his words, “Let’s go develop solar and wind energy, and let’s not develop any more nuclear power” — with support from environmentalist groups and newly elected liberal governor Hugh Carey.
+He was the driving force behind the Safe Energy Act of 1975, the “basic thrust” of which was, in his words, “Let’s go develop solar and wind energy, and let’s not develop any more nuclear power” — with support from environmentalist groups and newly elected liberal governor Hugh Carey.